 - 21.4.1.
 Boarding students are actively encouraged to take responsibility for the administration of their own medications.
 In addition, in urgent situations, for emergency medication, such as auto adrenaline devices and asthma inhalers, it is particularly beneficial for students to administer their own medication.
 It is the responsibility of the Head of Boarding to ensure the security of medicines in the boarding context. - 21.4.2.
-For students who board, subject to parental consent if required, over-the-counter medicines can be obtained from house staff. - 21.4.3.
+For students who board, subject to parental consent if required, non-prescription medicines can be obtained from boarding staff. - 21.4.3.
 Students' suitability to manage their own medication will be assessed in the interview with the Appointed Person and discussed with the Head of Boarding.
 The student's suitability to manage their own medication will be based on the student's medical history, the type of medication prescribed, and following a discussion with the student to assess their understanding of the medication.
-Parents will also be consulted, if appropriate.

-- 21.4.4.
-Self-medication will be denied if: - the student fails to answer relevant questions about the medication in an appropriate manner; - the student has abused or self-harmed with medication in the past; - the medication is a controlled drug or may be harmful to others; and/or - a student fails to be responsible for their medication. - 21.5.
+Parents will also be consulted, if appropriate. - 21.4.4.
+Self-medication will likely be denied if: - the student fails to answer relevant questions about the medication in an appropriate manner; - the student has abused or self-harmed with medication in the past; - the medication is a controlled drug or may be harmful to others; and/or - a student fails to be responsible for their medication. - An individual risk assessment is completed for a vulnerable individual that identifies that they should not carry the medication in order to support them in staying safe - 21.5.
 If a student is known to have regular prescribed medication and is deemed fit to self-administer, the Appointed Person must be made aware, by the students' parents and/or via the surgery, of the prescription and the dosage.
-The relevant Appointed Person will discuss the medication with the student to ensure that the student is capable of administering the correct dosage. - 21.6.
+The relevant Appointed Person will discuss the medication with the student to ensure that the student is capable of administering the correct dosage.

+- 21.6.
 If a student is deemed unable to self-medicate, arrangements will be made by the Appointed Person to ensure the prescribed medication is given at the appropriate time by a trained member of staff. - 21.7.
 If special arrangements are required for the administration of prescribed medication for boarding students, it will be arranged through Woodlands Surgery. - 21.8.
 Those students identified as competent to self medicate may store a reasonable quantity of their own individual medicines in their personal lockable storage and securely on their person where they need to carry this with them.
 This will be monitored on an ongoing basis to ensure security of medicines. - 21.9.
-Additional consideration will be given to controlled drugs (see the section on controlled drugs for further information above) and these will be stored and administered by the Foundation.
+Additional consideration will be given to controlled drugs (see the section on controlled drugs for further information above) and these will generally be stored and administered by the Foundation.